cornell-dti/trends-in-web-dev-website/versioned_docs/version-2026sp/lec7.md

 ### Connect your codebase to Firebase

-This guideline specifically refers to this lecture's demo code
+This guideline specifically refers to connecting a production database to your codebase, unlike SP26's demo in which we connected to a test database.
+The steps are mostly the same, but here there is an extra step involving a service account to connect to our database.

 1. On left sidebar, click Setting icon (next to _Project Overview_), then _Project settings_
 2. Choose _Service accounts_ tab, then _Generate new private key_ (do not expose this key on internet - ex: Git, each of the team members need to generate separate private key themselves)